The best tablet for UX design (2023 Updated)

 - An operating system that fits your other devices.

 Tablets are great.
 They get better by the day and are capable replacements for laptops.
-Even UI and UX designers can now use tablets for work.
-In case you’re not sure yet, you can take a look at some of our other guides that answer similar questions.
+Even UI and UX designers can now use tablets for design work.

 As a part of your UX equipment, I recommend getting the iPad Air if you already have other Apple products and the Surface Pro if you are a Windows user.

 But what else do you need as a UX designer?
 Start with our guide on which laptop is best for UX design.